MaskAnyone/MaskAnyone/README.md

 Mask Anyone was developed as a prototype showcasing different possibilities in the field of person de-identification in videos.
 While it can already produce very convincing results for a considerable subset of videos, there are still a number of issues that need to be addressed:
 - Frame Cuts (which can lead to weird effects)
-- Leaky Frames (where e.g. the person could not be identified and is thus visible)
+- Leaky Frames (where e.g. the person could not be detected and is thus will not be masked and is  visible)
-- More sophisticated multi-person support
+- Audio masking leads to inaudible results if multiple speakers are overlapping
+- Face and Hands can not be properly detected by mediapipe if the person is farther away.
+(This can be fixed as soon as the new holistic model is released)

 Additionally, due to the vastly different requirements of different processing methods and models, the worker pipeline
     has also become more and more complex during the development process.
 As such, refactorings will be needed for additional features to retain performance, correctness and reliability.